 Prime cost = Labor + COGS

 You know what your labor and COGS are, but applying them in this formula allows you to see exactly how much of your revenue was lost to your two biggest expenses.
-Although these elements appear in other formulas, calculating the prime cost will help show opportunities to increase revenue and reduce output by either addressing food costs or labor.
+Although these elements appear in other formulas, calculating the prime cost will help show opportunities to increase restaurant revenue and reduce output by either addressing food costs or labor.

 These costs are eternally fixed; they're the exact opposite of your prime costs.
 They're property taxes, utilities, and mortgage or lease payments.
 This rate will help you know how to plan your pricing and accommodate for other areas of operations.
 A restaurant owner needs to plan around overhead costs because they can't be changed.
 Knowing your overhead rate down to the hour will allow you to factor those costs into your day to day accounting practices.